paulio11/P4-Squigl-Twitter-Clone/README.md

 </details>

 #### Scroll To Top Button

 - A back to top button appears when scrolling below the header to further assist navigation.
 - The JavaScript code that makes this work can be found in [this file](https://github.com/paulio11/project-4/blob/main/static/js/script.js#L85).

 #### Centre Column

 - The centre column houses the main content on every page, and is the only column to remain visible at every screen size.

 #### Sidebar

 - On the majority of pages the sidebar will show a list of recent trending hashtags and a random list of unfollowed users.
 - On the post page the user will find the reply form here.

 #### User Tagging

-- User's can mention/tag other users in their posts, replies and messages by using ~ infront of their username.
+- User's can mention/tag other users in their posts, replies and messages by using ~ in front of their username.
 - This functionality is made possible using JavaScript, the code that makes this work can be found in [this file](https://github.com/paulio11/project-4/blob/main/templates/base.html#L322).
 - This code is included in the html file because it requires django template tags to function.

 #### Hashtags

-- Users can include hashtags in their posts and replies by using # infront of the desired keyword.
+- Users can include hashtags in their posts and replies by using # in front of the desired keyword.
 - This functionality is made possible using JavaScript, the code that makes this work can be found in [this file](https://github.com/paulio11/project-4/blob/main/templates/base.html#L327).

 You can see a user tag and hashtags in this example:

 ![A post containing user tags and hashtags](https://raw.githubusercontent.com/paulio11/project-4/main/documentation/images/readme-hash-tag.png)

 #### Trending Hashtags

 - JavaScript looks for a hidden `<div>` containing the last 100 posts that include `#` or in other words, a hashtag.
-- The hashtag form inner html is extracted, the number of occurences are counted, then sorted by value.
+- The hashtag form inner html is extracted, the number of occurrences are counted, then sorted by value.
 - Finally keys from this created JavaScript object are appended into the page html.
 - The code that makes this work can be found in [this file](https://github.com/paulio11/project-4/blob/main/static/js/script.js#L33).